Woman With Severe Arachnophobia Calls KFC So Delivery Man Can Kill A Spider In Her House

 — New York Post (@nypost) June 6, 2018

-As the Independentnoted in a 2015 report, the fear of spiders is one of the most common phobias, especially among people who come from families of other spider-fearing people — and even more so among women compared to men.
+As the Independent noted in a 2015 report, the fear of spiders is one of the most common phobias, especially among people who come from families of other spider-fearing people — and even more so among women compared to men.

 “In 1991, Graham Davey at City University London ran a study to understand more about this view,” the report noted.
 “He interviewed 118 undergraduate students about their fears of spiders.
 About 75% of the people sampled were either mildly or severely afraid of spiders.
 Of those most were female.
-(This gender bias in arachnophobia has been supported subsequent research.)”
+(This gender bias in arachnophobia has been supported by subsequent research.)”

 The spider-fearing student’s request gained some viral attention this week, with news reports across the world.
 Many wondered how Sweeney would be able to cope in a spider-filled world when delivery men would not always be available to carry out her spider hits.
 Others said the story sounded more like a bit of viral marketing for the delivery app, which ended up being featured prominently in the stories about the request and got some good publicity.